 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Kuo-Fang Shen, Step 2.6 : (is critical for optimal live-cell imaging.
+Ensure to eliminate any air bubbles from the molten agarose and create a thick pad for imaging periods longer than 4 hours).

 Section – Results